-BETTING BIG: marking one year of online gambling in Michigan
+BETTING BIG: Marking one year of online gambling in Michigan

 Over the same time period, workers provided some 420 treatment referrals, an increase of more than a full third.

-"To counter that, we're trying to increase our messaging," Lucas related.
+"To counter that, we're trying to increase our messaging," Lucas said.
 "Making sure the Michigan public is aware of what to look for."

 Some of those calls, however came from residents simply curious about how online gambling worked, which is why Lucas indicated the next set of numbers may prove more telling.